Gina Torres: Personal life

 Torres and Laurence Fishburne were engaged in February 2001, and married on September 22, 2002, at The Cloisters museum in New York City.
 They have a daughter together.
-Torres was also the stepmother to Fishburne's two children, from his previous marriage to actress Hajna O. Moss.
-Torres and Fishburne played a married couple on the show Hannibal.
+Torres was also the stepmother to Fishburne's two children from his previous marriage to actress Hajna O. Moss.
+During their marriage, Torres and Fishburne played a married couple on the show Hannibal (episodes in 2013–2015).

 In September 2017, Torres announced her separation from Fishburne.
-Fishburne filed for divorce on November 2, 2017, and the divorce was finalized effective May 11, 2018, after Torres and Fishburne reached a final settlement on April 16, 2018.
+Fishburne filed for divorce on November 2, 2017, and the divorce was finalized on May 11, 2018, after Torres and Fishburne reached a final settlement on April 16, 2018.

 On January 1, 2020, Torres was a Grand Marshal of the 2020 Rose Parade.